On April 4th. 1851 an Illinois resident and carpenter, John H. Chrisman arrived at Fort Gates with his wife and four children.

 By 1870, a new and larger jail was built, and the old log jail was sold to the highest bidder and moved log-by-log to the Powell property on Osage Road, about two miles northeast of Gatesville.
 The old logs were carefully re-stacked, and the building used as a storeroom and a smokehouse, until 1989 when Miss Jessie Faunt Le Roy recognizing the historical value of such a structure, wanted to donate the first dollar for relocating the jail to Raby Park.
 She started a Buy a Log campaign to help pay for the move.

-On July 25.
-I917 the old jail moved to Raby Park in downtown Gatesville.
+On July 25, I917 the old jail moved to Raby Park in downtown Gatesville.
 Blaine Allen and Emmett Dickie took care of the many repairs needed.
-Greater interest in Coryell County’s history led to the organization of a Coryell Comm Historical Society with Mrs. T.R.
-Meats in charge of the group.
+Greater interest in Coryell County’s history led to the organization of a Coryell County Historical Society with Mrs. T.R.
+Mears in charge of the group.

 By 1986, the J.R.
 Graham building on 7th Street housed historical items for special exhibits and the old log cabin was once again moved and located behind the museum building.
-The 133-year-old Coryell County Log Jail was dismantled and moved from Raby Park Saturday to a new location in the Coryell County Museum Courtyard.
+The 133-year-old Coryell County Log Jail was dismantled and moved from Raby Park to a new location in the Coryell County Museum.

 Preparing for the relocation of the old jail, Dr. E.E.
 Lowrey, president of the Coryell County Museum Foundation said “We dug out the foundation and used cross-ties to bring it up to the ground level.
 There were about four or five logs that rotted out on the foundation of the original jail.
 Meeting Saturday for the task of taking the old jail apart, piece by piece, Dr. Lowrey said, “We worked about eight hours.
 We started at 8 a.m. and we delivered the last log right at 5 p.m.”
 Once the old logs were taken down from the jail in the park, each log was loaded on a flatbed trailer and hauled to the museum location.
 “We made six trips," he said.
 “I believe I counted 90 logs”.